ezekielaquino/Seed3000/README.md

 * Constantly a [WIP]

+## Plugs for the plugins included

+- Be stylish with your CSS via Stylus (http://stylus-lang.com/)
+- HTML?
+You can also do Twig when you make templates! (http://twig.sensiolabs.org/)
+- Rupture makes meida queries super clean and easy (https://github.com/jescalan/rupture) `
+    // In stylus– note the nesting
+    .some-div {
+      position: absolute;
+      width: 300px;
+      height: 300px;

+      // see how clean and easy, see docs on usage!
+      +below(600px) {
+        width: 100px;
+        height: 100px;
+      }
+    }
+  `
+- ES6!
+Use arrow functions and all that new syntax jazz

 **Notes on images:**
 Put all image image assets in source/images.
 When using images in html/css while in dev just use `images/**/filename.xxx` as the src.
 It will be automatically be changed to `sources/images/**/filename` (when in dev) or `assets/img/**/filename` (in prod).
 Forget about paths, Just... `images`.